 Leaders have specific skills that help them to stand out in almost any environment.
 Your technology leaders might have exceptional organisational abilities and initiative.
 Your marketing stars may be creative, and ready to take risks.
 However, no matter what kind of leadership hire you’re looking for, today’s experts often agree that “agile leadership skills” should be a key feature in your job specs.

 According to research, agility, and the ability to adapt quickly in complex situations delivers the best employees.
 After all, in a fast-moving environment, what could be better than someone who knows how to pivot to avoid conflict and predict upcoming trends.
 An agile and flexible leader can recover from failure, embrace innovation and direct a team towards success.

 The question is, how accurately do you detect agility in your teams?

-What Makes an Agile Leader?
+What Makes Agile Leadership?